GautamiOV/GautamiOV/README.md

 ## 👩‍💻 About Me

-🎯 A passionate learner transitioning from **Java Full Stack Development** to **Data Science** to solve real-world problems using data.
+🎯 A passionate learner and detail-oriented individual aiming to build a career in **Data Science and Analytics**.
+I’ve completed multiple hands-on projects across Python, MySQL, Power BI, and Machine Learning.
+I also have full-stack development experience using Java and Spring Boot..
 💡 I enjoy building insightful machine learning models.
 📈 Currently focused on mastering **data analytics**, **machine learning**, and **NLP**.